bcye/structured-wikivoyage-exports/README.md

 ## License

 ### Code

 (c) 2025 bcye and moll-re

 All code and documentation unless otherwise stated is licensed under the AGPLv3 license, refer to [LICENSE](LICENSE) for the full license text.

 ### Examples

-Files in the `docs/example` and `tests/fixtures` as well as parts of the test scripts directory are excerpts, copies or derivatives of the Boston Article on Wikivoyage and licensed under CC BY-SA 4.0.
+Files in the `docs/example` and `tests/fixtures` are copies (.txt) or derivatives (.json) of the Boston Article on Wikivoyage and licensed under CC BY-SA 4.0.
 A [list of contributors is available on the original article](https://en.wikivoyage.org/w/index.php?title=Boston&action=history).